A Day in the Life of a Dog Trainer

 READ

-Cost To Train A Therapy Dog
+How To Train A Service Dog For Passing Out

 In addition to physical tools and equipment, mental preparation is also key when getting ready for clients.
 Taking a few moments before each session to center yourself and focus on the task at hand can help ensure a successful training session.
 By being mentally present and prepared, you can approach each client with confidence and clarity, setting both yourself and the dog up for a productive training experience.